Trump targets FISA provision up for renewal

 CNN has reported that the FBI in 2016 used the dossier as part of the justification to win approval from the secret court that oversees FISA to secretly monitor a Trump associate.

-The secret court that oversees FISA also authorized the surveillance of former Trump campaign chairman Paul Manafort.
+The secret court that oversees FISA also authorized the surveillance of former Trump campaign chairman Paul Manafort, but it is not clear that was active during his time on the campaign.
+The first FISA authorization predated the dossier as the investigation began back in 2014.

+There is no evidence they were poorly surveilled, as Trump claimed in his tweet.
+All the actions were approved by the court.

+Trump's initial message came shortly after Fox legal analyst Andrew Napolitano appeared on "Fox & Friends" and urged the President not to back FISA reauthorization.
+Trump appeared to quote the on-air banner used during the segment in his tweet.

-The reauthorization is potentially a politically fraught issue on Capitol Hill.
+The reauthorization is potentially a politically fraught issue on Capitol Hill, and the House is expected to vote on the bill later Thursday.

+House Minority Leader Nancy Pelosi called House Speaker Paul Ryan and urged him to pull the bill in light of the President's tweet and send it back to committee, a senior Democratic source told CNN, though she announced shortly thereafter that she would support the bill.

 In a CNN interview on Wednesday, Sen. Rand Paul, a Kentucky Republican who frequently champions civil liberties issues, threatened to filibuster the reauthorization, citing privacy concerns.

+The President called Paul after he sent his first tweet, a senior Paul aide said.

+Paul is part of a bipartisan group in favor of the USA Rights amendment, which makes major changes to the program, including prohibiting the use of information collected incidentally on Americans without a warrant under the FISA 702 statute, except in case of emergency.